sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

-The vocabulary, i.e., the CDDL names of the types and members used in the CoSWID data definition, are mapped to more concise labels represented as small integer values.
-The names used in the CDDL data definition and the mapping to the CBOR representation using integer labels is based on the vocabulary of the XML attribute and element names defined in ISO/IEC 19770-2:2015.
+The vocabulary, i.e., the CDDL names of the types and members used in the CoSWID data definition, are mapped to more concise labels represented as small integer values (indices).
+The names used in the CDDL data definition and the mapping to the CBOR representation using integer indices is based on the vocabulary of the XML attribute and element names defined in ISO/IEC 19770-2:2015.

 ## Requirements Notation